tplr-ai/tits/README.md

 5. **Engage in the discussion**: Address any feedback from the community and TITs editors during the review process.

-## TITss Numbering
+## TITs Numbering

-TITss are assigned numbers in the order they are proposed.
+TITs are assigned numbers in the order they are proposed.
 The number `0000` is reserved for the TITs tenet.
 Once a TITs is accepted and merged, its number is locked and cannot be changed.

 ## Roles and Responsibilities

 - **Author:** The person who wrote and is responsible for the TITs.
-- **Editor:** A member of the community who is responsible for ensuring that TITss are clear, concise, and meet the repository's standards.
+- **Editor:** A member of the community who is responsible for ensuring that TITs are clear, concise, and meet the repository's standards.
 Editors do not make decisions about TITs approval but facilitate the process.
-- **Reviewer:** Any community member who reviews and provides feedback on TITss during the Draft and Review stages.
+- **Reviewer:** Any community member who reviews and provides feedback on TITs during the Draft and Review stages.

 ## Discussions